joaquinalmora/hover-course/README.md

 The core features include:

-- **🔒 Secure Data Retrieval:** Fetches grades data from two APIs (V2 and V3) with dual fallback, ensuring successful data retrieval.
+- **Secure Data Retrieval:** Fetches grades data from two APIs (V2 and V3) with dual fallback, ensuring successful data retrieval.
-- **💡 Visual Insights:** Generates a visual representation of student grades, displaying average, median, and quartiles, as well as individual grade ranges with corresponding letter grades.
+- **Visual Insights:** Generates a visual representation of student grades, displaying average, median, and quartiles, as well as individual grade ranges with corresponding letter grades.
-- **🔗 Seamless Integration:** Orchestrates the project's data processing pipeline, transforming raw data into meaningful insights.
+- **Seamless Integration:** Orchestrates the project's data processing pipeline, transforming raw data into meaningful insights.
-- **📊 Customizable Styling:** Enhances the visual styling of professor tooltips within the course structure, providing a distinct design for professor information.
+- **Customizable Styling:** Enhances the visual styling of professor tooltips within the course structure, providing a distinct design for professor information.

 ---

-## 📌 Features
+## Features

 | Feature       | Description                              |
 | :------------ | :-------------------------------------- |